pollination/pollination-docs/rhino-plugin/pollination-commands/po_selviews.md

+---
+description: Select all visible Radiance views in the current Rhino document.
+---

 # PO_SelViews

-Select all Radiance view objects
+Select all visible Radiance views in the current Rhino document.